 Diarrhea in Children: Common Causes and Treatments

 Diarrhea is the body's way of ridding itself of germs, and most episodes last a few days to a week.
-Diarrhea often occurs with fever, nausea, vomiting, cramps, and dehydration.
+Diarrhea can occur with fever, nausea, vomiting, cramps, dehydration, and even rashes.
 Some of the most common reasons kids get diarrhea include:

 When treating viral gastroenteritis -- which can last 5-14 days -- it's important to prevent fluid loss.
 Offer additional breast milk or an oral rehydration solution (ORS) to infants and young children.
 Water alone doesn't have enough sodium, potassium, and other nutrients to safely rehydrate very young children.
-Be sure to talk to your doctor about the amount of fluids your child needs, how to make sure he or she gets them, when to give them, and how to watch for dehydration.
+Be sure to talk to your doctor about the amount of fluids your child needs, how to make sure they get them, when to give them, and how to watch for dehydration.

 Older children with diarrhea can drink anything they like to stay hydrated, including ORS and brand-name products (their names usually end in "lyte").
 Popsicles can also be a good way to get fluids into a child who's been vomiting and needs to rehydrate slowly.

 Be sure to consult with a doctor if you have travelled outside of the country recently; your child may need to have their stool tested.
 If symptoms last longer than two weeks, also consult a doctor.

 For mild diarrhea caused by medication, keep your child safely hydrated.
 If a course of antibiotics is causing your child's diarrhea, be sure to continue the medication and call your doctor.
 Your doctor may recommend reducing the dose, changing your diet, adding a probiotic or switching to a different antibiotic.